Rockyheer/Fake-News-Detection/README.md

 # Fake-News-Detection
 The project aims at classifying the given news headlines as fake or true Extracted the content of headlines from the given dataset.
-Technology used: Python, Pandas, NumPy, scikit-learn
+Technology used: Python, Pandas, NumPy, scikit-learn, tensorflow.

 ## Prerequisite
 What things you need to install the software and how to install them: